Finite atomic lattices and their monomial ideals: Introduction

 Any labeling $\mathcal{M}$ of elements in a finite atomic lattice $P$ by monomials satisfying the following two conditions will yield a coordinatization of the lattice $P$.\\ $(A1)$ If $p\in \mbox{mi}(P)$ then $m_{p}\neq 1$ (i.e., all meet-irreducibles are labeled).\\ $(A2)$ If $\mbox{gcd}(m_{p}, m_{q})\neq 1$ for some $p,q \in P$ then $p$ and $q$ must be comparable (i.e., each variable only appears in monomials along one chain in $P$).

 Mapes thought that it would be interesting to give an explicit formulation for when two coordinatizations are equivalent in this sense or to prove a version of the result above which has weaker hypotheses.
-This question has been inadvertently answered by Lukas Katth\"{a}n in \cite{Katthan} using different terminology.
-Additionally, Mapes and Piechnik recently posted a paper on the arXiv \cite{Mapes15} which contains a result which is equivalent to Katth\"{a}n's (see Proposition 3.2 of \cite{Mapes15}).
+This question has been inadvertently answered by Lukas Katth\"{a}n in \cite{Katthan} and separately by Maps and Piechnik in \cite{Mapes15} using different techniques.
 However, all of them do not give a general construction of the labeling $\mathcal{M}$ which does not satisfy the conditions (A1) and (A2) but $\mathcal{M}$ is a coordinatization.

 On the other hand, the fact that the set of finite atomic lattices on $n$ ordered atoms, denoted by $\mathcal{L}({n})$, is itself a finite atomic lattice leads us to the question: what is the relationship between minimal resolutions of coordinatizations of lattices in $\mathcal{L}(n)$?
 The answer, due to a result in \cite{Welker}, is that the total Betti numbers are weakly monotonic along chains in $\mathcal{L}(n)$.
 This inspires us to understand the structure of $\mathcal{L}(n)$.
 In 2013, Mapes in \cite{Mapes13} proved that for any relation $P> Q$ in $\mathcal{L}(n)$ there exists a coordinatization of $Q$ producing a monomial ideal $M_{Q}$ and a deformation of exponents of $M_{Q}$ such that the lcm-lattice of the deformed ideal is $P$.